BithreenGirlen/TwincleStarKnightsPlayer/README.md

 | PageDown | Speed down the audio playback rate. |
 | Home | Reset the audio playback rate.|

-- Some scene would be better rendered ignoring blend-mode specified by the slot.
+- Some scene would be better rendered ignoring blend-mode specified by slots.

 ## ガチャ演出
-To render gacha animation, it is necessary to configure z-buffer (or depth-buffer).
+To render gacha animation as intended, draw-order is important.
-To be precise, arranging `-m0.png` at the front, and `-m1.png` at the back will work.
+To be precise, the animation of `*_m1.png` should be first drawn and that of `*_m0.png` be drawn on that.

 <pre>
 tf_1083001